harshsrigh/timing_archs/README.md

   3. Check all the five files are generated into the text_files folder.
 This particular folder consisting of different timing .txt file is used by the python file for generating      the .lib type timing block.
 ### Timing Block .lib Format Generation
-Run this command in the terminal `./scripts/timing.py -loc text_files/` Also, for help, type `./scripts/timing.py -h'
+Run this command in the terminal `./scripts/timing.py -loc text_files/` Also, for help, type `./scripts/timing.py -h`

 ### Comparison of Timing values from Skywater130nm PDK